json4s/json4s/README.md

 res5: scala.xml.NodeSeq = NodeSeq(<users><user><id>1</id><name>Harry</name></user><user><id>2</id><name>David</name></user></users>)
 ```

-Low level pull parser API
+Low-level pull parser API
 =========================

-Pull parser API is provided for cases requiring extreme performance.
-It improves parsing performance by two ways.
+The pull parser API is provided for cases requiring extreme performance.
+It improves parsing performance in two ways.
 First, no intermediate AST is generated.
 Second, you can stop parsing at any time, skipping rest of the stream.
-Note, this parsing style is recommended only as an optimization.
-Above mentioned functional APIs are easier to use.
+Note:  This parsing style is recommended only as an optimization.
+The above-mentioned functional APIs are easier to use.

-Consider following example which shows how to parse one field value from a big JSON.
+Consider the following example, which shows how to parse one field value from a big JSON.

 ```scala
 scala> val json = """